Creative Climate – mobilising through culture and the arts

 How we work

 In this first year of operation, we're in start up mode – building a new consortium and a new way of working.
-We are talking to lots of folk across different parts of the sector about their needs for, and barriers to, taking climate action to ensure we apply our resources strategically.
+We are talking to different parts of the sector about their needs for, and barriers to, taking climate action to ensure we apply our resources strategically.
 We’re building systems, processes, platforms and ways of working as we go.
 And delivering our programs.
-We make strategic decisions collectively, meeting regularly online or in person when we can and gather for a vision and planning residency each year to map the years ahead.
+We make strategic decisions collectively, meeting regularly online or in person when we can, and gather for a vision and planning residency annually to map the years ahead.

 The consortium nests within the governance, policy and administrative structure of Green Music Australia.

-The facilitators, Angharad and Cath are paid to work part time on the consortium activities, including fundraising.
+Our facilitators, Angharad and Catherine work part time on the consortium activities.
 Each of the consortium organisations receive allocated funds as a contribution to their Creative Climate programs.

-We are committed to actively testing and trialling reduced carbon approaches in everything we do operationally and programmatically - our deliberately low fi (but super cool) website reflects our intention to reduce our digital footprint.
+We are committed to actively testing and trialling reduced carbon approaches in everything we do operationally and programmatically - our deliberately low fi (but super cool) website designed by Hours After reflects our intention to reduce our digital footprint.

 Donate